sybrew/the-seo-framework/readme.txt

 = 3.2.2 =

 This minor update brings [major bug fixes](https://theseoframework.com/?p=3022).
-Most notoriously, the home page settings now predict the metadata perfectly in the admin screens.
+Most notoriously, the homepage settings now predict the metadata perfectly in the admin screens.
 Bloggers will love this update, too, because Facebook and Twitter metadata for the home blog page is now always correct.

 For developers, please note that the upcoming major release (3.3.0) will introduce new taxonomical settings.
 Because the image-rendering integration isn't suited for this, it'll be overhauled.
 For more information, see [this issue](https://github.com/sybrew/the-seo-framework/issues/403).